iamaanahmad/alpenglow-verifier/README.md

 ## Features

--   **Interactive TLA+ Viewer**: Browse the formal specification of Alpenglow's components.
+-   **Interactive TLA+ Viewer**: Browse the formal specification of Alpenglow's components, including Votor, Rotor, and certificate logic.
--   **Formal Property Definitions**: Inspect the safety, liveness, and resilience properties being checked.
+-   **Formal Property Definitions**: Inspect the safety, liveness, and resilience properties being checked, directly mapping to the theorems in the whitepaper.
--   **Model Configuration**: Set up verification runs with different network sizes and adversarial conditions.
+-   **Model Configuration**: Set up verification runs with different network sizes and adversarial conditions to test for edge cases.
 -   **Counterexample Analysis**: Interactively step through failure traces produced by the TLC model checker.
--   **AI-Powered Explanation**: Get human-readable explanations and suggested fixes for TLA+ specification errors from Genkit.
+-   **AI-Powered Explanation**: Get human-readable explanations and suggested fixes for TLA+ specification errors from Genkit, accelerating the debugging process.

 ## Getting Started